SjorsO/deploy-laravel/README.md

 # Deploy Laravel
 Production-ready zero-downtime deployment script for Laravel.

-Also check out [Lit](https://github.com/SjorsO/lit) for deployments from the CLI.
+Also check out [Lit](https://github.com/SjorsO/lit) for deployments from the command line.

 ## Install
 Visit the links below for the download and the installation guide: